Countries using DAB/DMB: Germany

-Ghana

-On 14 May 2008 FonTV, Africa's first mobile phone enabled television content service, was launched via DMB.
-The network is operated by Black Star TV in collaboration with OneTouch and VDL.
-This launch followed on from a successful trial that ran in Accra during 2007.

-FonTV is a subscription based service costing around 2Euros a month.
-Black Star TV operates three mobile TV services, including the BBC World News and ultimately hopes to provide up to six TV channels and four digital radio services.
-While coverage is currently limited to the areas around Accra and Kumasi, the operator has plans to roll out FonTV across the country.

 Greece

 The first broadcast of digital radio in Greece occurred on 5 Jan.
 2018, from the ERT (Greece's public broadcaster) facilities in Ymittos.
 Seven radio programs of ERT are being sent on channel 12C using DAB+.

 ERT launched its own digital multiplexer just one month after the publication of the private digital broadcasting bill.
 From the channel 12C multiplexer (frequency 227.36) the First, Second and Third Program, Kosmos, ERA Sport and Voice of Greece, as well as a program called ERA7, broadcasting sound from the Parliament channel, are being broadcast, reports radiofono.gr.

 The DAB+ transmission is clearly in the test phase – the technical characteristics are constantly shifting.

 Channel 12C will cover the whole of Central Greece and Attica with a single-frequency network based on the pre-existing frequency map developed a decade ago.
 The newly updated frequency map has not yet been published.

 DAB radios are available in almost all electronic appliances shops.

 Frequency planning has allocated a national multiplex and one for each of Greece's nine regions.